 Our writing students often find themselves Filled with Inspiration

 Film, photography, and digital media arts are so ubiquitous in our world that they have also become an integral part of our curriculum.
 Students make anything from narrative or informational films to abstract and multimedia projects.
-In Castleton University’s fully equipped TV studio with green screen and editing suite, there’s no shortage of possibilities!
+In Vermont State University Castleton’s fully equipped video studio with green screen and editing suite, there’s no shortage of possibilities!
 With access to the Adobe suite, our digital artists have created photoshop stills and animations, utilizing photography and traditional art mediums.

 Check out these student-made VIDEOS